Taiwo02/africa-crypto-library/README.md

 ### `.getInvoiceDetails()`

-Thi allow you to get a single invoice full details
+This allow you to get a single invoice full details

 ```javascript
 const Paycoins = require("paycoins-node");